NYCPlanning/design/CPE/usability-interview-script.md

 [User has completed task.
 Note down time.]

-- Good job.
+- Good job!
 That was our final activity.
 Any comments you would like to make?

 [Pause for comments.]